anagarjnv889/MiniProject_LT292020/1_Requirements/README.md

 HR_03 | If we provide wrong input then it gives as a warning and exit | 1 for Yes/ 0 for No | Implemented HR_04 | Trigonomety operation   | Sin, Cos, Tan, Coses, Sec, Cot | FUTURE

 ##  Low level Requirements:
---- TBD in Tabular Format
--- ID | Description | Status (Implemented/Future)

 ID     |  Description  | Status(Implemented/Future)
 -------|---------------|---------------------------
 LR_01 | Addition is used to add numbers  | Implemented
-LR_02 | Subtraction is used to subtract numbers    | Implemented LR_03 | Multiplication is used to multiply numbers | Implemented LR_03 | Division is used to Division numbers | Implemented LR_03 | Modulus is used to find Modulus of a number | Implemented LR_03 | Factorial is used to find factorial of a number | Implemented LR_03 | HCF is used to find HCF of numbers | Implemented LR_03 | Sum of digit is used to fing the sum of digits of a number | Implemented LR_03 | Prime is used to check whether number is prime or not | Implemented LR_03 | Power is used to find the power of a number | Implemented
+LR_02 | Subtraction is used to subtract numbers    | Implemented LR_03 | Multiplication is used to multiply numbers | Implemented LR_04 | Division is used to Division numbers | Implemented LR_05 | Modulus is used to find Modulus of a number | Implemented LR_06 | Factorial is used to find factorial of a number | Implemented LR_07 | HCF is used to find HCF of numbers | Implemented LR_08 | Sum of digit is used to fing the sum of digits of a number | Implemented LR_09 | Prime is used to check whether number is prime or not | Implemented LR_10 | Power is used to find the power of a number | Implemented